namesakefyi/namesake.fyi/src/content/pages/index.md

 title: Your name is yours to change
 ---

-**Changing your legal name and gender marker is tough.** There's paperwork, bureaucracy, and dozens of tasks to keep track of.
-Finding a notary.
-Paying fees.
-Judges and systems with uncertain hostility toward trans people.
+**Changing your legal name and gender marker can feel daunting.** How long will the process take?
+How much will it cost?
+Do I need to find a notary (and if so, where)?
+Is the court system kind to trans people?
+Will I need to publish my name change in a newspaper?

 It can all feel overwhelming, but it doesn't have to be.

-We're trans, and we've been through the process ourselves.
-We built Namesake to help you answer questions, fill out forms, track progress, access financial resources, and receive community support. **You don’t have to do this alone.**
+We're trans, and after going through this process ourselves, we built Namesake to make it easier for others.
+Namesake helps you fill out forms, track your progress, access financial resources, and receive community support.
+It's free, [open source](https://github.com/namesakefyi), and always will be.

 Rigid systems weren't built for us, but we’ll figure them out together.